mokhutso-dev/resturant-django-website/README.md

 # resturant-little-lemon
-Restaurant website that allow you to view menu and make eservations
+Restaurant website that allow you to view menu and make reservations

 ### Technologies used:
 - Langauge: Python